 QVH undertakes the NHS 'safety thermometer' on a monthly basis in inpatient areas.
-It provides the Trust with a rate of harm-free patient care and includes the assessment of patients for VTE risk on admission and after 24 hours following admission.
-It also takes into account whether any prescribed prophylaxis medications were administered.
+It provides the Trust with a rate of harm-free patient care and includes the assessment

 Work will continue into 2017/18 to ensure that QVH maintains its 95% target for VTE assessments within 24 hours of admission.
 Performance against this target is measured on a monthly basis using the Trust-wide performance dashboards.